Lalit8077/Data-Analysis-of-Netflix-Stock-Price-/README.md

 # Data-Analysis-of-Netflix-Stock-Price-
-The objective was to build a ‘Prediction Model’ to predict ‘Netflix Stock Price’ count based on 2002-2023 data metrics.
+The objective was to build a Prediction Model to predict 'Netflix Stock Price' count based on 2002-2023 data metrics.
-Performed ‘Exploratory Data Analysis’ to find the correlation within data and visualize the dataset using heatmaps and plots.
+Performed Exploratory Data Analysis to find the correlation within data and visualize the dataset using heatmaps and plots.
-Performed ‘Data Cleaning’ for clean dataset and transform attributes into numerical values and other transformations.
+Performed Data Cleaning for clean dataset and transform attributes into numerical values and other transformations.
 Implemented linear regression to getting results.
-After that we do Model Evaluation, shows result as r2 score: 1.0 and mean squared error: 6.707.
+After that we do Model Evaluation.